AngelaZhou779/RISE/Notes.md

 ## 9.29
 To clean the files, I ran the following [trimmomatic script](https://github.com/AngelaZhou779/RISE/blob/main/script/Trimmomatic.sh).

 Note that SE was used.
 In addition, the adapter sequences for the Illumina small RNA 3' adapter can be found [here](https://github.com/AngelaZhou779/RISE/blob/main/miscellaneous/smalladaptercontent.md).
+These sequences were obtained after contacting those that did the illlumina sequencing and asking for the exact adapter sequences used.
 Also, all the cleaned files will have the annotation: .cln.fastq
 This file can also be found the the trimmomatic folder of my account with the following path: /home/zz220/trimmomatic/Trimmomatic-0.39/adapters/smRNA_NexFlex_adapters.fa

 Afterwards I ran the files through fastqc using the [following fastqc script](https://github.com/AngelaZhou779/RISE/blob/main/script/fastqc_clnfiles.sh).